AUGSpeed/F4EE-Media-Release/README.md

 ### Step 5:

 After creating your character, you should configure the MCM menus found at the top of your pause menu.
-Follow [these pictures](https://imgur.com/a/sTVhaFd) and you will be good!
-After getting the Pipboy, make sure to load both the True Storms Config and Beantown Interiors holotapes, then follow the final images in the link above to finish your config!
+Follow these steps and you will be good!

 * **Better Locational Damage**:
 Mod Settings: Set `Helmet Protection` and `Bandage Heal` to `OFF`.